-We anticipate that the 2020 Atlantic basin hurricane season will have above-normal activity.
-Current warm neutral ENSO conditions appear likely to transition to cool neutral ENSO or potentially even weak La Niña conditions by this summer/fall.
-Sea surface temperatures averaged across the tropical Atlantic are somewhat above normal.
-Our Atlantic Multi-decadal Oscillation index is below its long-term average; however, most of the tropical Atlantic is warmer than normal.
-We anticipate an above-average probability for major hurricanes making landfall along the continental United States coastline and in the Caribbean.
+We have slightly increased our forecast for the 2020 Atlantic basin hurricane season and believe that the season will have well above-average activity.
+Current neutral ENSO conditions may transition to weak La Niña conditions by later this summer.
+Sea surface temperatures averaged across portions of the tropical Atlantic are somewhat above normal, while the subtropical Atlantic is much warmer than average.
+Our Atlantic Multi-decadal Oscillation index remains somewhat below its long-term average.
+We anticipate an above-normal probability for major hurricanes making landfall along the continental United States coastline and in the Caribbean.
 As is the case with all hurricane seasons, coastal residents are reminded that it only takes one hurricane making landfall to make it an active season for them.
 They should prepare the same for every season, regardless of how much activity is predicted.

-(as of 2 April 2020)
+(as of 4 June 2020)